TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Module.rst

 to directly access outside information like the `id` parameter handed over by the page tree.

-To allow Extbase modules to configure this behaviour, the Extbase feature flag :typoscript:`enableNamespacedArgumentsForBackend` can be set in the module configuration, turning the namespacing off or on.
+To allow Extbase modules to configure this behavior, the Extbase feature flag :typoscript:`enableNamespacedArgumentsForBackend` can be set in the module configuration, turning the namespacing off or on.